CeedricCom/Earth/README.md

 ### Preloading The Chunks

 Preloading the chunks is important for reducing the lag on release as otherwise players when walking through the world will be generating chunks which is an expensive operation.
-To preload the chunks use the following command in the minecraft console.
+The server uses <a href="https://www.spigotmc.org/resources/chunky.81534/">chunky</a> to preload all of the chunks.
+To do so  use the following command in the minecraft console.

 ```
 chunky corners <x1> <z1> <x2> <z2>